ToruNiina/toml11/README.md

    |        ^------ expected newline, but got '='.        # error reason
 ```

-If you (mistakenly) duplicate tables and got an error, you may want to see
+If you (mistakenly) duplicate tables and got an error, it is helpful to see
-where the other is. toml11 shows both at the same time.
+where they are. toml11 shows both at the same time like the following.

 ```console
 terminate called after throwing an instance of 'toml::syntax_error'